Transactional Outbox Pattern in Microservices

 Change data capture (CDC)

-A CDC tool reads database changes from the transaction log and forwards outbox events to the broker.
+A CDC tool reads database changes from the transaction log and forwards outbox records to the broker.

 For many teams, polling is the right first implementation.
-CDC becomes attractive when throughput or latency requirements justify the additional operational surface area.
+CDC becomes attractive when throughput or latency requirements justify the extra operational surface area.

 Common Implementation Mistakes